 - Industry: Retail

-Home Depot's acquisition of SRS Distribution, a leading roofing materials and building product distributor, is a calculated tactic to expand its footprint in the construction supply industry.
-The acquisition, which resulted in a $18.3 billion deal, is expected to enhance Home Depot's supply chain and product offerings.
+Home Depot’s acquisition of SRS Distribution, a leading distributor of roofing materials and building materials, is a strategic acquisition as part of the overall plan to expand its presence in the construction materials industry.

 5. Diamondback Energy's Merger with Endeavor Energy Partners